GSA/search.digitalgov.gov/_posts/2014-08-21-third-party.md

     * foresee-qualifier.js
     * foresee-test.js

 1. Submit your foresee-trigger.js via our Admin Center.
-It should look something like the following.
+It should look something like the following script. `<script type="text/javascript" src="http://www.youragency.gov/library/foresee/foresee-trigger.js"></script>`

-          <script type="text/javascript" src="http://www.youragency.gov/library/foresee/foresee-trigger.js"></script>

 1. We'll send you an email to confirm that we've set up both your CNAME and added the script for your foresee-trigger.js file.